 Are you looking for vanderlyle restaurant on Mill Road and can’t find it?
 Not a surprise as it the building doesn’t carry their name.
 When you hit number 38, you have arrived.
 The next problem, it is closed.
 Yes, indeed!
-This unique restaurant is only open for dinner 4 days per week from Wednesday onwards.
+This unique restaurant is only open for dinner four days per week from Wednesday onwards.

 The answer is simple.
-The plant-based food of vanderlyle is delicious and combined with the cool Scandi decor, it hits all the right notes.
+The plant-based food of vanderlyle is delicious, and combined with the cool Scandi decor, it hits all the right notes.
 Restaurant vanderlyle is the brainchild of the ex-Masterchef finalist Alex Rusher and Lawrence Butler, the previous owners of Hole in the Wall.

 When they sold this excellent country pub in Little Wilbraham, Alex and Lawrence took a well-earned break.
 Once in a while, you could see them popping up at the Cambridge Distillery in Grantchester.
 Finally, in April 2019, they opened vanderlyle Restaurant on Mill Road.
-I was intrigued why they had changed their focus to plant-based cuisine.
+I was intrigued by why they had changed their focus to plant-based cuisine.
 Apparently, both chefs love vegetables, so the shift to a plant-based restaurant was the obvious choice for them.
 Much to my surprise, Alex and Lawrence even blew the local butchers away with their excellent food.
 Well, if they think it is good, then I am sure they can please any carnivore!

 Restaurant Cotto at the Gonville Hotel

 In 2016, Ruth and Hans took the opportunity to relocate their restaurant Cotto to the newly refurbished Gonville Hotel, which is aiming to be one of the top hotels in Cambridge.